kenjis/ci-phpunit-test/README.md

 Download `ci-phpunit-test`: https://github.com/kenjis/ci-phpunit-test/archive/master.zip

-Unzip and Copy `application/tests` folder into your `application` folder in CodeIgniter project.
+Unzip and copy `application/tests` folder into your `application` folder in CodeIgniter project.
 That's it.
 Go to Step 2.

 If you like Composer: